 - 1. How is the Global Gender Gap measured?
 Along which four dimensions? - 2.
 On which of the four dimensions does the world have the least gender inequality?
 In which dimension the most? - 3.
-Which countries have the greatest gender gaps?
-What countries have the smallest gaps?
-Why? - 4.
 Considering the world's progress toward achieving the SDGs, what are some of the areas in which LGBTQ+ people are being left behind?
-Do the SDGs explicitly address LGBTQ+ rights? - 5.
-What impact does discrimination and the violation of human rights against LGBTQ+ people and gender inequality have on our ability to achieve sustainable development in various areas, such as economic well-being, health, the environment, etc.? - 6.
-In the Middle East, what are some of the forms of legal discrimination against LGBTQ+ people?
-Do you see signs of improvement and progress?
+Do the SDGs explicitly address LGBTQ+ rights? - 4.
+What impact does discrimination and the violation of human rights against LGBTQ+ people and gender inequality have on our ability to achieve sustainable development in various areas, such as economic well-being, health, the environment, etc.? - 5.
+What are traditional gender norms for men?
+How can these be harmful to boys and men, but also to everyone?
+What does Plan recommend for engaging men and boys in efforts to improve gender equality?